DannyBoyNYC/session-4a/readme.md

 `app.use(express.static('app'));`

-I don't want to click the button evertime I want to see my content so I'll start by just calling the function at the bottom of scripts.js:
+I don't want to click the button everytime I need to see my content so I'll start by just calling the function at the bottom of scripts.js:

 ```js
 getEm();